egeersoz/egeersoz.github.io/_posts/2014-09-12-ruby-object-model-part-1.md

 So the cat class inherits from Object, and is itself an instance of the Class class.
 The fact that it is an instance of Class is what allows us to use the new() method to initiate a new instance of Cat (which itself does not define the new() method).

 But what about Class itself?
-Is it an object?
-Indeed it is:
+Let's examine it:

 {% highlight bash %}
 Class.class            # => Class